Sectaur/next-14-codevolution/README.md

 1. Method One - Static Metadata

-export a metadata object in layout.tsx or page.tsx.at top page.tsx metadata >> precedence over >> RootLayout.tsx (more specificity)
+export a metadata object in layout.tsx or page.tsx. at the top page.tsx metadata >> precedence over >> RootLayout.tsx (more specificity)

 2. Method Two - dynamic

 fuck me.
-You can grab the params from a dynamic segment and add them to a function that exports the metadata.
+You can grab the params from a dynamic segment and add them to a **function that exports the metadata**.
 This can be also be done asynchronously (e.g if you want the title field to be fetched from an API)

 NOTE !!! only one method per page